 - Wear an item of their clothing or jewellery

-- Put photos of your person in a prominent position
+- Put photos of your your loved one in a prominent position

 - Make time to watch old family videos